larascremin/snake-game/README.md

 👉 https://snakegame-ls.vercel.app/

-1. Use the arrow keys on your keyboard to control the snake's direction.
+1. Use the arrow keys on your keyboard to control the snake's direction;
-2. Try to eat the apples to grow and earn points.
+2. Try to eat the apples to grow and earn points;
-3. Avoid colliding with walls or the snake's own body.
+3. Avoid colliding with walls or the snake's own body;

 ##